-If the problem is not remedied within 30 days of being placed on probation, the school board may reevaluate the situation.
-If the board deems it necessary to levy additional consequences, they will notify the family accordingly.
+If the problem is not remedied within 30 days of being placed on probation, the school board may re-evaluate the situation.
+If the board deems it necessary to levy additional consequences, such as dismissal, they will notify the family accordingly.